Mod-two cohomology rings of alternating groups: Restriction to elementary abelian subgroups

 That $\gamma_{2,1}^\pm$ are cocycles is straightforward.
 Again using Theorem~\ref{T:gysinmodel} and Theorem~4.9 of \cite{GSS12} we see that $\gamma_{2,1}^\pm$ both transfer to $\gamma_{2,1}$, which restricts to their sum.
 Thus they span $H^3(B\alt_4)$.
 Because they are non-trivially conjugated, they must restrict to $b_+$ and $b_-$.
 Summarizing we have the following.

 \begin{proposition} The cohomology of $\alt_4$ is generated by $\gamma_{1,2;2}$, $\gamma_{2,1}^+$ and $\gamma_{2,1}^-$ with the relation

 \end{proposition}

-In contrast to this relation, we will see that Hopf ring generators defined on $\alt_{2^n}$ for $n > 2$ have mixed-charge products which are zero.
-Ironically, the Gysin sequence for $\alt_4$, and thus its contributions to the Gysin sequence for all alternating groups, is relatively complicated.
+In contrast to this relation, we will see that Hopf semi-ring generators defined on $\alt_{2^n}$ for $n > 2$ have mixed-charge products which are zero.
+Accordingly, the Gysin sequence for $\alt_4$, and thus its contributions to the Gysin sequence for all alternating groups, is relatively complicated.
 For concreteness we record the following.

 \begin{proposition} A class which maps to ${\gamma_{1,2}}^p {\gamma_{2,1}}^n \in \mathcal{B}_a $ under transfer is ${\gamma_{1,2;2}}^p \left( \sum_{\substack{i < \frac{n}{2}}} \binom{n}{i} {\gamma_{2,1}^+}^i {\gamma_{2,1}^-}^{n-i} \right).$ \end{proposition}